 Neuschwanstein Castle is the most visited castle in the world and the Bavarian state receives a lot of revenue from the 3 castles that King Ludwig II built.
 Not to mention Neuschwanstein tops that list in incurring revenue for the state.

-The image above was captured from Marien Burke or Mary’s Bridge.
+The bridge near the Neuschwanstein Castle is called the Marien Burke or Mary’s Bridge.
+The image above was captured from the bridge.
 Hiking or walking up the rugged hill towards Neuschwanstein Castle will give you stunning views of Fussen and the surrounding areas.
 We witnessed waterfalls, bridges, horse-carriages, green fields and tons of scenery as we made our way to the castle.

 We spent about 3.5 hours in Fussen and then returned to the Romantic Road again, and this time for lunch.
 We visited a cheese farm and their owners presented us with delicious cheese and sausage platters.